5oBero/ROKOmoji.iMessage.Sticker.App-iOS/README.md

 2. Custom backgrounds
 3. Logo branding
 4. Sticker size selector, and more!

+Want to see these features in action?
+Then check out our client apps "Aminal Stickers" and "ZAG Heroez" in the app store.

 ## Xcode Project Settings
 Open workspace in Xcode: